-Other potential degenerative joint disease causes include:
+Degenerative joint disease causes

 • Genetic predisposition

-In most cases, physicians first recommend conservative, nonsurgical treatment for individuals suffering from arthritis.
-Treatments are designed to manage the patient’s pain and strengthen muscles surrounding the joint structure.
-Some common treatments include the use of over-the-counter pain medications, physical therapy, chiropractics, and low-impact exercises to reduce symptoms.
+In most cases, physicians first recommend conservative, nonsurgical treatment for individuals experiencing pain from arthritis.
+Treatments are designed to manage the patient’s pain, and the patient is also encouraged to strengthen muscles surrounding joint structures to help support the weight of the body.
+Some typical treatments include the use of over-the-counter pain medications, physical therapy, chiropractic adjustments and low-impact exercises to reduce symptoms.

 Surgery will usually be considered if a full course of conservative treatment does not bring lasting pain relief.
 If you are considering open back surgery to relieve symptoms of degenerative joint disease but are concerned about some of the risks and difficulties — like long recovery time, scarring and risk of infection — contact Laser Spine Institute.
 We perform a range of minimally invasive surgery as an alternative to traditional open back surgery, offering shorter recovery periods and fewer risks.

 To see if you are a candidate for our procedures, contact our team for a no-cost MRI review* today.